wpittman1617/wpittman1617/README.md

 - 👀 I’m interested in Learning to code and making projects
 - 🌱 I’m currently learning C, and basic coding ideas
 - 💞️ I’m looking to collaborate on any projects that are Chess related, AI, and Machine Learning
-- 📫 How to reach me
+- 📫 How to reach me TBD

 <!---
 wpittman1617/wpittman1617 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.